 The work of the Yearly Meeting is done largely in its committees, and corporately at its annual session and Interim Meetings.
-Friends who attend the session do not participate as instructed delegates, but as a group of Friends whose views may well reflect the diverse views of the Yearly Meeting as a whole.
+Friends who attend these sessions do not participate as instructed delegates, but as a group of Friends whose views may well reflect the diverse views of the Yearly Meeting as a whole.
 There are many Yearly Meetings across the globe.
 Many share joint undertakings, and communication among them is treasured.
 At each year's annual session, Baltimore Yearly Meeting prepares an "Epistle to Friends Everywhere" for distribution.
-During the session, excerpts are read from the many such Epistles received.
+During the session, excerpts are read from many such Epistles received.

 Beyond the Yearly Meeting is the wider Quaker community, which is comprised of organizations like Friends General Conference, Friends United Meeting, Friends World Committee for Consultation, American Friends Service Committee, Friends Committee on National Legislation, and many more.
-Monthly and Baltimore Yearly Meetings are often members of these wider organizations.
-Meeting is a participating member of the first three of these organizations.
+Baltimore Yearly Meeting participates in all five of these organizations.